syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 ## Removing a Bookmark from Word document

-The following code snippet shows how to remove a bookmark from Word document.
+The following code example shows how to remove a bookmark from Word document.

 {% highlight c# %}
 [C#]

-//Load an existing Word document into DocIO instance
+//Loads an existing Word document into DocIO instance

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Get the bookmark instance using FindByName method of BookmarkCollection with bookmark name
+//Gets the bookmark instance by using FindByName method of BookmarkCollection with bookmark name

 Bookmark bookmark = document.Bookmarks.FindByName("Northwind");

-//Remove the bookmark named "Northwind" from Word document.
+//Removes the bookmark named "Northwind" from Word document.

 document.Bookmarks.Remove(bookmark);